Indiana Sports Betting: Best Legal IN Sportsbooks in 2023

-Indiana is currently a popular sports betting destination for Indianans and neighboring residents of Kentucky and Ohio — although the Buckeye State might soon legalize sports betting.
+Indiana is currently a popular sports betting destination for Indianans and neighboring residents of Kentucky and Ohio.

 However, when placing a wager in Indiana, it’s important to bet with your head — and not your heart.
-Although it can be gratifying to watch your hometown team take down a division rival, be sure to do your research before laying money down on your favorite club.
+Although it can be gratifying to watch your favorite team or hometown squad take down a division rival, be sure to do your research before betting with real money.

 There are 13 casinos, two racetracks, and three off-track betting facilities in Indiana.
 Indiana is also home to the only lottery that bears its state’s nickname, the Hoosier Lottery.
 Indiana was also among the first states to legalize daily fantasy sports.

 Legalized Indiana casinos became a reality in 1993.
 Since then, most have moved from the water onto dry land.
-Still, gamblers have the option of visiting a commercial, racino, or riverboat casino.
-There is also one Tribal casino in the state.
-Internet gamblers are out of luck, however, as online casinos are not allowed.
+Still, gamblers can visit a commercial, racino, or riverboat casino.
+There is also one tribal casino in the state.
+Internet gamblers are out of luck, however, as real money online casinos are not allowed.

 You’ll find just about every casino game when visiting one of Indiana’s casinos.
 In addition to sports betting, players can enjoy classic table games such as roulette, craps, and blackjack.
-There are also over 19,000 slot machines available, featuring traditional reel, video reel, and video poker.
+Thousands of slot machines are available, featuring traditional reel, video reel, and video poker.

-There are 122 poker tables in the state, all located in a casino.
+There are 100+ poker tables in the state, all located in casinos.

 Online poker is illegal in Indiana, and any poker played outside of a casino is considered a criminal offense.